joakimk/engine_experiment/README.md

     rake deps

 Run the specs for the code that has changed and the code that depends on the changed code.
+But **nothing else**.
+This will probably be what you want to run most of the time.

     rake spec:changes